Paypal Holdings (PYPL) Received its Third Buy in a Row

-After Macquarie and KeyBanc gave Paypal Holdings (NASDAQ: PYPL) a Buy rating last month, the company received another Buy, this time from Credit Suisse.
-Analyst Timothy Chiodo maintained a Buy rating on Paypal Holdings yesterday and set a price target of $135.00.
-The company’s shares closed last Thursday at $107.90.
+After Morgan Stanley and Wedbush gave Paypal Holdings (NASDAQ: PYPL) a Buy rating last month, the company received another Buy, this time from RBC Capital.
+Analyst Daniel Perlin maintained a Buy rating on Paypal Holdings yesterday and set a price target of $120.00.
+The company’s shares closed last Thursday at $117.33.

-According to TipRanks.com, Chiodo is a 2-star analyst with an average return of -0.4% and a 42.9% success rate.
-Chiodo covers the Technology sector, focusing on stocks such as Fidelity National Info, Global Payments, and Fiserv.
+According to TipRanks.com, Perlin is a 5-star analyst with an average return of 11.8% and a 61.1% success rate.
+Perlin covers the Technology sector, focusing on stocks such as SS&C Technologies Holdings, Bottomline Technologies, and Jack Henry & Associates.

-Currently, the analyst consensus on Paypal Holdings is a Strong Buy with an average price target of $125.79, representing a 14.9% upside.
-In a report issued on April 6, Wedbush also maintained a Buy rating on the stock with a $120.00 price target.
+The word on The Street in general, suggests a Strong Buy analyst consensus rating for Paypal Holdings with a $126.33 average price target, representing an 9.0% upside.
+In a report issued on April 7, Bernstein also maintained a Buy rating on the stock with a $120.00 price target.

 See today’s analyst top recommended stocks >>